takusui/Kat.ai/README.md

 The model will try to improve itself by asking questions about words that it hasn't encountered before or by searching their definition on the internet.
 If one is found, you will be asked to confirm if it is correct.
 Obviously, if you trust a source, you can make the bot learn without asking you.
 It will try to identify idioms on its own and add them to the database.

+To start with, I will train it for the English language and slowly move on to Chinese, Spanish, French and other languages that have enough samples to feed the model.
+Things will get really interesting when I'll have to find a way to avoid learning only one definition for a word.

 ### Speech
-I will use the deep generative model of raw audio waveforms made by DeepMind, WaveNet.
-Check their [website](https://deepmind.com/blog/wavenet-generative-model-raw-audio/) to hear some [examples](https://storage.googleapis.com/deepmind-media/pixie/us-english/wavenet-1.wav).
+I will use the deep generative model of raw audio waveforms made by DeepMind, [WaveNet](https://deepmind.com/blog/wavenet-generative-model-raw-audio/).
+Here is an [example](https://storage.googleapis.com/deepmind-media/pixie/us-english/wavenet-1.wav) of what it is capable of.

 ### Hearing
 For now, Mozzila's [DeepSpeech](https://github.com/mozilla/DeepSpeech) seems promising.